Do you dream of working from anywhere?

 Alternatively, be sure to ask around in your professional circles.
 Many accountants, lawyers, and other professionals work with lots of small business owners that might be on the lookout for a great virtual assistant.

-If you have other VAs in your network, they may have people that have approached them about their services but been unable to take on extra clients.
+If you have other VAs in your network, they may have people that have approached them about their services but have been unable to take on extra clients.
 If you have friends in your niche, it will be easier to find jobs and refer your clients to people that have different skillsets than you.

 Virtual assistant positions are common on freelance websites like Upwork, Fiverr, or flexjobs.
-If you are new to being a virtual assistant, this could be a great place to start, or to start building your portfolio of work examples.
+If you are new to being a virtual assistant, this could be a great place to start building your portfolio of work examples.
 These websites are typically more general, and the competition is high, so you might not find your highest-paying gigs here.

 You may want to reach out to small business owners in your area to see if they need the assistance you offer.
 While being a virtual assistant typically means you won’t be physically in the office or business, being face to face can help business owners see how they’re spending time on tasks that they can outsource.